 2024 - 2025 Respiratory Disease Season

-SMFM is monitoring the latest on the upcoming 2024-2025 respiratory disease season (also commonly referred to as respiratory virus season).
+SMFM is monitoring the latest on the 2024-2025 respiratory disease season (also commonly referred to as respiratory virus season).
 Although respiratory diseases can be circulated year-round, there are seasonal increases in infectious respiratory diseases in the fall and winter.
 In the contiguous United States, that seasonality is typically from September – January.
-The common illnesses are the seasonal influenza virus (flu), respiratory syncytial virus (RSV), and COVID-19.
+The common illnesses are COVID-19, seasonal influenza virus (flu), and respiratory syncytial virus (RSV).
 SMFM and CDC recommend COVID-19, influenza, and RSV vaccinations in pregnancy.

-• Influenza Vaccination: The CDC recommends that everyone age six months and older, including pregnant people, receive updated 2024-2025 seasonal Influenza vaccination.
+• Influenza Vaccination: The CDC recommends that everyone aged six months and older, including pregnant people, receive updated 2024-2025 seasonal Influenza vaccination.

-• RSV Vaccination: The RSV vaccine, Abrysvo® by Pfizer, is the only approved vaccine for use in pregnancy and is recommended for pregnant individuals between 32 0/6 weeks and 36 6/7 weeks of pregnancy from September 1 – January 31.
+• RSV Vaccination: The RSV vaccine, Abrysvo® by Pfizer, is the only approved vaccine for use in pregnancy and is recommended for pregnant individuals between 32 0/6 weeks and 36 6/7 weeks of pregnancy - without a plan for delivery in the next two weeks - from September 1 – January 31.

 • People who have received Abrysvo® during pregnancy are not recommended to receive additional doses during future pregnancies.